qqkookie/NaraiMudLegacy/README.md

 There are few versions of the source.

-**VERSION COMMITTED NOW IS Legacy 2003 version.**
+**VERSION COMMITTED NOW IS Legacy 2010 version**

 ### Legacy 2003

-The oldest one is version used around year 2000–2003.
+The oldest one is version used around year 2000-2003.
 It was run on MS Windows with CygWin system.
 To run it, you need CygWin DLL's,
 **"cygwin1.dll"** and **"cygcrypt-0.dll"**.